-Finding the best plant for you is dependent on the space, lighting, and time that you have.
-When looking into what kinds of greenery you want around your apartment, remember that not all kinds grow alike.
+Finding the best plant for you depends on the space, lighting, and time you have.
+When looking into what kinds of greenery you want around your apartment, remember that not all plant types grow alike.
 Make sure to read all the information you can about each plant you acquire.
 They are living beings and deserve to be cared for in an ideal, comfortable environment.

 The first option is to use hanging pots.
 These can be suspended from your ceiling or a high beam bar.
 Planting using hanging pots frees up floor space puts your plants at eye level.
 This way, you’ll never forget to care for them and have extra space at the same time.

 A second more unique option is vertical wall gardening.
 This is becoming increasingly popular, as it creates an aesthetic look.
 To make this, you can use materials like chicken wire, wood platforms connected by strings, and even resurfaced wooden pallets.
 The opportunities are endless, so you can use whatever materials you want.
 The use of vertical wall gardens in an apartment is perfect for herbs and smaller potted plants.